-Museums have always had a teaching role, one that predates their current preoccupation with curatorial chores.
+Museums in Chicago have always had a teaching role, one that predates their current preoccupation with curatorial chores.
 The first collection of the Art Institute of Chicago, for example, consisted of plaster casts of Old World statues, which students could learn from and, in the latter case, copy.
 Today it is a wider public that museums aim to educate about the arts and sciences, and their staffs include professionals trained in the arcane arts of museum education, but they remain places where one might learn as well as wonder.

 The Field Museum

 The Field Museum was founded in 1893 as the Columbian Museum of Chicago, a permanent repository for the odds and ends left over from the World's Columbian Exposition.
 In obedience to ancient protocols that guide such matters, the name was changed to the Field Museum of Natural History in 1905 when retailer Marshall Field wrote his first big check to it.
 (It reverted to the Chicago Natural History Museum between 1943 to 1966.)

 The Field was initially ensconced in the old Fine Arts Building in Jackson Park, but that building proved inadequate, and in 1921 the museum moved downtown.
 It had originally been proposed that the museum build new quarters in Grant Park, a more convenient spot, but that would have violated court rulings that restricted building heights in the park.
 Instead, the museum was stuck on a site just outside Grant Park's southern boundary on the northern edge of Burnham Park, in a new building whose central hall is a neo-Classic gem.